How Kaizer Chiefs and Orlando Pirates engaged in crazy battle for ex-Uganda’s Obua | Goal.com

-How Kaizer Chiefs and Orlando Pirates engaged in crazy battle for ex-Uganda’s Obua
+How Kaizer Chiefs and Orlando Pirates engaged in battle for Uganda legend Obua

 Uganda legend David Obua has revealed how Premier Soccer League rivals Kaizer Chiefs and Orlando Pirates battled for his signature during his active days.